iMoonLab/DeepHypergraph/README.md

 X_ = hg.smoothing_with_HGNN(X)
 ```

-On simple hypergraph structures, you can pass messages from vertex to hyperedge with `mean` aggregation by:
+On hypergraph structures, you can pass messages from vertex to hyperedge with `mean` aggregation by:

 ```python
 import torch